 In time I will be adding a quality wide-angle zoom, probably a Sigma 16-28 f2.8 as this will come in handy for landscapes and architecture.

 Being a portrait fan I also invested in the Godox TT-350s plus Godox X-Pro transmitter.
 This is still a massive challenge learning the art of flash photography.
-Other bits and bobs include an L-Plate, eyepiece extension are nice little additions which make shooting so much more comfortable plus a magnetic CPL for each lens as I now know how essential it is to cut through those selections!
+Other bits and bobs include an L-Plate, eyepiece extension are nice little additions which make shooting so much more comfortable plus a magnetic CPL for each lens as I now know how essential it is to cut through those reflections!
 Also a range of magnetic ND filters to allow me to experiment with long exposures and different lighting conditions.
 I still have my DJI Mavic Mini drone which is still a lovely addition, and love the creativity this brings, although now really wanting something that has more range and can take RAW images!
 Some things just have to wait though right!!

 Future plans...?